-If you are pumping, pump your next feed(s) directly into the bottle (this works well with most common brand bottles) and leave it at the bedside ready to go.
+Pump your next feed(s) directly into the bottle (this works well with most common brand bottles) and leave it at the bedside ready to go.
 Breastmilk stored at home can stay at room temperature for 4-6 hours.
 This will save you time from pouring milk into separate containers, refrigerating milk and warming it.
 The milk is all set up and ready to go!